appwrite/runtimes/CONTRIBUTING.md

         - [ ] json(object data, int statusCode)
     - [ ] Execute the function
       - [ ] Add `try catch` block for error handling
+        - [ ] Check if the file is missing
+        - [ ] Check if the method is missing
+        - [ ] Any other language-specific errors that may occur
   - [ ] Write the `build.sh` script
   - [ ] Write the `start.sh` script
   - [ ] Write the Dockerfile